mas-bandwidth/gafferongames/content/post/integration_basics.md

 If you look at the code above it should be clear what is going on.
 Notice how it uses the previous derivative when calculating the next one.
 When calculating derivative b it steps ahead from t to t+dt*0.5 using derivative a, then to calculate c it steps ahead using derivative b, and finally d is calculated by stepping ahead with c.
 This feedback of the current derivative into the calculation of the next one is what gives the RK4 integrator its accuracy.

-Once the four derivative samples have been evaluated, the best overall derivative is calculated using a weighted sum of the derivatives which comes from the Taylor Series expansion.
-This single value can then be used to advance the position and velocity over dt as we did before in the Euler integrator.
+Once the four derivative samples have been evaluated, the best overall derivative is calculated using a weighted sum of the derivatives.
+These weights comes from the Taylor Series.
+This single can then be used to advance the position and velocity over dt as we did before in the Euler integrator.

 Notice that even when using a complicated integrator such as RK4, it all boils down into something = something + change in something * change in time.
 This is because differentiation and integration are fundamentally linear operations.
 For now we are just integrating single values, but rest assured that it all ends up like this when integrating vectors or even quaternions for rotational dynamics.